charlesvngo/songbird/README.md

 # Songbird ♫

-Multiplayer guessing game with a musical twist built with an Express/SocketIO back-end and React front-end.
+Multiplayer guessing game with a musical twist.
+Developed with React and Material UI in the front-end and Node.js and Express in the back-end.
+Multiplayer is handled via Socket.IO.
+App is written entirely in Typescript for educational purposes.

+App is available for demo at: https://songbird-game.herokuapp.com/

 ## Final Product